Discover the famous Trulli houses in the UNESCO heritage town of Alberobello

 |BIKE RENTAL||If you don’t bring your own, you can rent a bicycle from us.
 You will find it waiting for you at your first hotel.
 Our adult hybrid-bikes are provided with comfortable seats, reliable components, 21 gears and Shimano Alivio components.
 All bikes are cleaned and overhauled before delivery.

-All bikes equipped with: map holder+small front bag, rear side bag, repair kit, odometer and padlock.
+All bikes equipped with: phone holder, 1 rear side bag, repair kit, odometer and padlock.

 PRICES FOR 6-DAY BIKE RENTAL